stikkireddy/mlflow-rpc/README.md

-# mlflow rpc
+# mlrpc

-Host REST APIs in Databricks Serverless Model serving via this rpc framework.
+Host REST APIs via FastAPI in Databricks Serverless Model serving via this rpc abstraction.

-This framework offers you a restapi spec to be able to submit rpc calls and retrieve results.
+This tool is not a framework, in the sense that you do not modify your code!
+It acts as a build step/proxy layer and invokes your FastAPI code in a databricks serverless model serving environment and routes to the right endpoints properly without you having to know about custom python models.

 ## Installation